yzhang-math/Non-Linear-Fourier-Transform/README.md

 # Nonlinear Fourier Transform: Numerical Experiments

-A collection of numerical experiments and implementations exploring the Nonlinear Fourier Transform (NFT) and its applications in integrable systems, signal processing, and optical communications.
+A collection of numerical experiments and implementations exploring the Nonlinear Fourier Transform (NLFT) and its applications in integrable systems, signal processing, and optical communications.

 ## Overview